How to Set Profitable Consulting Rates in 2026: Benchmarks by Industry

 16. Data Science Consulting Rates

-Need help creating a template for your upcoming consulting invoices?
-Check out our guide and download our free template.
+Need a simple template for invoicing clients?
+Check out our consulting invoice guide and free template.

 How to Negotiate Consulting Rates